karlozsanti/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that duplicates the last  line of the file iacta.The file iacta will be in the working directory
+Write a script that counts the number of directories and sub-directories in the current directory.

+1.The current and parent directories should not be taken into account 2.Hidden directories should be counted